Klaus Voormann

-In 2009, Voormann released his debut solo album A Sideman's Journey, which featured the two surviving Beatles, McCartney and Starr, performing as "Voormann and Friends".
+In 2009, Voormann released his debut solo album A Sideman's Journey, which featured surviving Beatles McCartney and Starr, performing as "Voormann and Friends".

 Voormann has designed artwork for many bands, including the Beatles, The Dirty Knobs, Harry Nilsson, the Bee Gees, Wet Wet Wet and Turbonegro.

 Early life

 Klaus Otto Wilhelm Voormann was born in Berlin, Germany, and raised in the suburbs of north Berlin.
 His father was a physician and Klaus was one of six brothers.
 In an interview for Talking Germany, broadcast in July 2010, Voormann discussed his dyslexia.

 The Voormann family were interested in art, classical music and books, with a feeling for history and tradition.
 His parents decided that instead of studying music, it would be best for Klaus to study commercial art in Berlin at the Meisterschule für Grafik und Buchgewerbe.
 He later moved to Hamburg to study at the Meisterschule für Gestaltung.
 However, before finishing his education in the graphic arts, Voormann started work as a commercial artist graphic designer and illustrator, spending eight months in Düsseldorf working for magazines.